Ecofin US Renewables Infrastructure Trust

 Back on track

-Ecofin US Renewables Infrastructure Trust (RNEW) moved from a premium to a discount in July 2022 coincident with the resignation of the original fund management team.
-A new fund management team, led by Eileen Fargis, is now in place and says that the portfolio assembled is solid, performing well and delivering on expectations, and believes that the opportunity available to RNEW is considerable.
+Ecofin US Renewables Infrastructure Trust (RNEW) moved from a premium to a discount in July 2022 as the original fund management team resigned.
+The portfolio assembled is solid, performing well and delivering on expectations.
+A new fund management team, led by Eileen Fargis, is now in place and the opportunity available to RNEW is considerable.

-Ecofin adds that the trust’s predictable US dollar-denominated cash flows (which are also uncorrelated with equity markets) and high yield should be attractive to investors.
+We believe that the trust’s predictable US dollar-denominated cash flows (which are also uncorrelated with equity markets) and high yield are attractive to investors.
+The shares should be re-rated, and the fund should continue to grow.

 Long-term, progressive income from diversified portfolio of US renewables